google/flax/docs/experimental/nnx/nnx_basics.md

 ```

 This is very handy for debugging as it allows accessing the entire structure or
-modify it.
-Similarly, computation can be ran directly.
+modifying it.
+Similarly, computations can be ran directly.

 ```{code-cell} ipython3
 x = jnp.ones((1, 2))